PhotonVision/photonvision-docs/source/docs/programming/photonlib/driver-mode-pipeline-index.rst

       // Set driver mode to on.
       camera.SetDriverMode(true);

-.. todo:: Add link to description on Driver Mode once those docs are complete.
+..
+Add link to description on Driver Mode once those docs are complete.

 Setting the Pipeline Index
 --------------------------